 As we’re about to embark on yet another international move, this time from Dublin to Boston, we wanted to reflect back on the move that took us from Tampa to Amsterdam, where we lived for 3 and 1/2 years.
-Amsterdam is one of the best preserved 17th century cities in Europe, and the city center is a UNESCO World Heritage site.
-We loved our visit there when we were backpackers, so when the opportunity to move there presented itself, we went for it.
-But for anyone considering the same, is an Amsterdam move right for you?
+Amsterdam is one of the best preserved 17th century cities in Europe.
+Its city center is a UNESCO World Heritage site.
+We loved our visit there when we were backpackers, so when the opportunity to move to Amsterdam presented itself, we made it happen.
+If you’re considering the same, is an Amsterdam move right for you?

 The reason we moved to Amsterdam was because Bell was offered a PhD position at the University of Amsterdam.
 The Dutch consider the position a paid apprenticeship.
 So all PhD positions are regulated by the government to pay a livable salary.
 They give small annual increases in pay each year during the four year program.
 She took a sizable pay cut from her job in Tampa, but as I had income coming in from writing, we felt it was worthwhile to experience another culture.

 Most Dutch Speak English